Counseling Home The W&M Blog Understanding Theoretical Orientation in Counseling

 As you study, practice and grow, you will develop your own particular approach through the wide variety of counseling theories.
 No matter how experienced you become, you should never be content that your way is the right way.
 Continue to learn and expose yourself to the latest in contemporary theory, and challenge yourself to stay open to the continuing developments in the counseling profession.

 Developing your theoretical orientation is a personal journey, but one that will eventually affect your clients own outcomes.
-Explore the career outlook for both clinical mental health counselors and school counselors, and see how the Online M.Ed. in Counseling from William & Mary can help you evolve on your path to a fulfilling profession.
+Explore the career outlook for clinical mental health counselors, military and veterans counselors and school counselors, and see how the Online M.Ed. in Counseling from William & Mary can help you evolve on your path to a fulfilling profession.